Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

-\begin{remark} The asymptotic distribution results are the same as those established in Section \ref{sec:bounded_case}.
-Similarly to Corollaries \ref{thm:ind_distribution_bounded} and Equation \eqref{cor:link_prediction_bounded}, the individual asymptotic distribution of every latent position estimator as well as the link prediction inference results hold under Assumptions II-X. Compared to existing literature, asymptotic distribution results have only been established under the RDPG model \citep{athreya2017statistical} with the independent edge setting.
+\begin{remark} {The asymptotic variances under the dependent-edge setup have a ``sandwich'' form due to the additional dependency.
+Under the independent-edge setup, these variance terms themselves reduce to those established in Section \ref{sec:bounded_case}, as we show in Section B.6 of the Supplementary Material.} Similarly to Corollaries \ref{thm:ind_distribution_bounded} and Equation \eqref{cor:link_prediction_bounded}, the individual asymptotic distribution of every latent position estimator as well as the link prediction inference results hold under Assumptions II-X. Compared to existing literature, asymptotic distribution results have only been established under the RDPG model \citep{athreya2017statistical} with the independent edge setting.
 On the other hand, our approach is more general and can be adapted to the dependent edge setting. \end{remark}